Zambales: Post-war era

-During the Marcos dictatorship
+Martial law era

 The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in Zambales.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and a significant rise of social unrest.

+The end of the 1960s had also seen a major diplomatic incident at Subic Naval Base in the form of the June 10, 1969 killing of 21 year old Filipino laborer Glicerio Amor by US Navy Gunner's Mate 3/E Michael Moomey, who claimed during his trial that he had mistaken Amor for a Wild Boar when he was hunting at the Boton Valley Rifle and Pistol Range while off duty.
+The Moomey incident, which was eventually adapted into the popular 1976 Filipino film Minsa'y Isang Gamu-gamo, helped the push for the renegotiation of the US-Philippines Bases Treaty at the end of the 1970s.

 With only a year left in his last constitutionally allowed term as president Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
 During the dictatorship of Ferdinand Marcos, Zambales was one of the most militarized areas.
 Among the Zambales activists who were killed by the Marcos regime during this time were Ellecer Cortes, Dennis Deveraturda, and Butch Landrito - all of whom were later recognized at the Philippines' Bantayog ng mga Bayani memorial for resisting the Marcos regime's assault on democracy.

 In Olongapo, the continuation of the Vietnam war through this period meant the arrival of a constantly growing number of U.S. Sailors to Subic Naval Base, and along with it, the rapid growth of prostitution.
 The policies of the Marcos administration encouraged the growth of the sex-industry because it increased the flow of higher value currency into the Philippine economy.
 The economy of this part of Zambales evolved from a largely agricultural orientation at the end of the 1960s towards one built around sex industry related businesses such as bars by the mid-1970s.

 In 1986, the province was one of the main supporters of the People Power Revolution in Manila, which topped the 21-year dictatorship and installed Corazon Aquino as president, bringing back democracy to the country.